Professional Reviews

 Kaspersky’s anti-theft tool also lets you block your device if a thief inserts a new SIM into the phone.
 What’s more, you can protect the Kaspersky app from being uninstalled.
 These are two excellent ways to create a strong anti-theft shield.

-I connected to Kaspersky’s free server — which comes with a 300 MB daily limit — and ran a speed test, making sure I had mobile data switched off so it wouldn’t interfere.
+Kaspersky’s free mobile VPN is pretty good, too.
+To test the speeds of the VPN, I connected to Kaspersky’s free server — which comes with a 300 MB daily limit if you have a My Kaspersky account — and ran a speed test, making sure I had mobile data switched off so it wouldn’t interfere.

 The mobile VPN provides good speeds overall.
-With the free version, there was a bit of slowdown in download speeds and ping, but with the premium version, both download and upload speeds stayed about the same.
+With the free version, there was a bit of a slowdown in download speeds and ping, but with the premium version, both download and upload speeds stayed about the same.

-Security Cloud for iOS has:
+Kaspersky VPN & Antivirus for iOS has:

 • QR scanner — Scans QR codes and lets you safely access the information encrypted in them.